 The Affects of Hard Water

 The only way to know how hard your water is by having it tested.
 There are on-site testing methods that are reliable or you can have a sample taken to a certified laboratory.
-If you have a private well, there can be a very different hardness level than even the house across the street with a private well.
 Hard water interferes with many cleaning tasks, from doing the laundry to washing dishes to taking a shower.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Dishes and glasses get spotted or streaky and a film may build up on shower doors, bathtubs, sinks and faucets.
-Clothes can look dingy and feel rough and scratchy.
-Magnesium and Calcium may have major affects on your home’s plumbing and your ability to clean, even though the EPA has no published limits on these.
+Clothing can look dingy and feel rough and scratchy.
+Magnesium and Calcium may also have major affects on your home’s plumbing distribution system and water using appliances, although the EPA has no published limits on these.